-A Grant of Probate is a legal document authorises an Executor to administer the deceased’s estate in accordance their Will.
+What does probate mean?
+What is a probate?
+A Grant of Probate is a legal document authorising an Executor to administer the deceased’s estate in accordance with their Will.
 Probate is now used as a generic term when administering an estate but technically, a Grant of Probate is only obtained when there is a Will.
 Where a deceased died without a Will, the equivalent is called a Grant of Letters of Administration.

 Meet Your Lawyers

 The thought of making a will filled me with apprehension but after our first meeting with Christina Polychronakis all fears were dispelled.
 Christina was excellent.
 She explained everything very clearly.
 The process was done exactly as we wanted.
 I would defiantly recommend Christina and FBC Manby Bowdler.